 5) DO enjoy all the "small town" perks.

-Often withing walking distance, community pools, libraries, bowling alleys, movie theaters, splash parks, recreation and youth centers are just a few amenities that can make living on base so family friendly.
+Often within walking distance or within military family housing, you'll find community pools, libraries, bowling alleys, movie theaters, splash parks, gyms, and youth centers.
+These are just a few of the amenities that can make living on base so family-friendly!

 6) DO realize that if you want distance from your military job, base housing may not be for you.

-It's also a good idea to make a point of engaging with the off-base community for a richer experience and so you learn more about the area, whether it’s through a community group, church, or other volunteerism.
+And even if you do opt to live on base, it's still a good idea to make a point of engaging with the off-base community for a richer experience.
+Take time to learn more about the area, whether it’s through a community group, church, or other volunteerism.

 7) DON’T be alarmed by sounds that will soon become everyday noises.